timothy-pitts/Data_projects_TripleTen/Zomato_Business_Performance_Final_Project/README.md

 - **Sales Analysis 💰:** How do sales and revenue evolve over time?
 What are the key KPIs and trends in the distribution of sales?

 I decided to choose the 2nd option: **Which restaurants are the most popular and generate the highest revenue?
 What factors drive their success?**
-To answer these questions,
+To answer these questions:
-- I developed & presented an interactive dashboard 📈
+- I wrote a [Project Plan Decomposition](https://github.com/timothy-pitts/Data_projects_TripleTen/tree/main/Zomato_Business_Performance_Final_Project/Decomposition) to break down my plan for answering the question :clipboard:
-- Highlighted insights from my chosen analysis area
+- I developed & presented an interactive [Tableau Dashboard](https://public.tableau.com/app/profile/tim5073/viz/FinalProjectBusinessProblemZomato/Dashboard1#1) 📈
-- Summarized key findings in a report 📑.
+- I summarized key findings in a [Report](https://github.com/timothy-pitts/Data_projects_TripleTen/tree/main/Zomato_Business_Performance_Final_Project/Report) 📑